 There is another criterion of Nagarjuna’s philosophy.
 Not his keywords ‘sunyata’ and ‘pratityasamutpada’ but his 25 philosophical examples are the heart of his philosophy.
 His examples are images.
 They do not speak to rational and conceptual understanding.
 They speak to our eyes.
 Images, metaphors, allegories or symbolic examples have a freshness which rational ideas do not possess.
 Buddhist dharma and philosophy is a philosophy of allegories.
 This kind of philosophy is not completely new and unknown to European philosophy.
 Since Plato’s allegory of the cave it is already a little known.
-(Plato 424 – 348 BC) The German philosopher Hans Blumenberg has underlined the importance of metaphors in European philosophy.
+(Plato 424 – 348 Before Current Era) The German philosopher Hans Blumenberg has underlined the importance of metaphors in European philosophy.

 5. Key terms: Quantum Physics.
 Why quantum physics?
 European modes of thought had no idea of the space between two things.
 They were bound to the ideas of substance or subject, two main metaphysical traditions of European philosophical history, two main principles.
 These substances and these subjects are two immaterial bodies which were considered by traditional European metaphysics as lying, as a sort of core, inside the objects or underlying the empirical reality of our world.

 These are well known experiments in the last 30 years.
 Very strange for European modes of thought.
 The light should be either separated or connected.
 That is the expectation most European modes of thought tell us.
 Aristotle had been the first.
-Aristotle (384 - 322 BC) was a Greek philosopher, a student of Plato and a teacher of Alexander the Great.
-He told us: Either a situation exists or not.
+Aristotle (384 - 322 Before Current Era) was a Greek philosopher, a student of Plato and a teacher of Alexander the Great.
+He told us: Either a state of facts exists or not.
 There is not a third possibility.
 Now listen to Roger Penrose:

 “Quantum entanglement is a very strange type of thing.
 It is somewhere between objects being separate and being in communication with each other” (Roger Penrose, The Large, the Small and the Human Mind, Cambridge University Press.
 2000 page 66).
-This sentence of Roger Penrose is a first step of a philosophical generalisation in a Whiteheadian sense.
+This sentence of Roger Penrose is a first step of a philosophical generalization in a Whiteheadian sense.